 From 2011 to early 2014, the 26-year-old was sidelined with hand, ankle and hip injuries.
 He underwent several operations, plummeted in the rankings, lost his sponsors and had trouble making ends meet but never gave up.

-“In 2011 at Davis Cup, with a broken hand, I won the decisive match against Ecuador to take Canada to a World Group playoff,” explained Bester on Friday at Uniprix Stadium.
+“In 2011 at Davis Cup, with a broken hand, I won the decisive match against Ecuador to take Canada to a World Group playoff,” explained Bester on Friday at STADE IGA.
 “I had an MRI as soon as I got home.
 Then I didn’t play for nine months.”

 “When I got back to the game, I played for a few months and then injured my ankle and then my hip, which required surgery.”